NBA 2K League chief: Global scale will be key to making money in esports

 The other thing we’re encouraged by is the growth around our international audience.
 No different from the NBA, we have a global sport.
 In fact, I was just in Asia 10 days ago, and the amount of interest in the league there — we expect to grow beyond just NBA teams.
 We expect to have franchises all over the globe.
 We see having a Shanghai or London team playing Knicks Gaming.
 That’s our vision.

-GamesBeat: The NBA 2K video game sold more than 10 million units this year.
+GamesBeat: The NBA 2K video game sold more than 10 million copies this year.
 You have this great advantage of, everyone knows the NBA.
 When you introduce this esport, the awareness is there.
 The teams are pouring marketing money into it.
 On the other hand, there are challenges in making a spectator sport out of a video game where the real thing is also a spectator sport.
 Can you talk about some of that?

 Donohue: We don’t view it as a challenge as much as an opportunity.
 We think we have three distinct audiences.
 We have 2K players.
 As you mentioned, 10 million people play the console version.
 There’s an online version of the game that more than 30 million people play across the world.
 That’s another version.
 Then, we have NBA fans.
 Globally, we have 1.5 billion social followers of the NBA.
 And then, we have esports enthusiasts.
 That’s one of the reasons we thought partnering with Twitch made a lot of sense.
 We’ve been happy with the amount of folks on Twitch, esports enthusiasts, who are crossing over and giving us a try.